-Five blocks of Brava Block (FGM.
-Joinville.
-Sta.
-Catarina.
-Brazil) were cut into 50 14x7x1mm slices with a cutting machine using a 0.3mm thick diamond blade, under continuous irrigation.
-In total, five groups of N=10 were formed.
-The ceramic surface to be bonded was polished with 600, 1000 and 1200 number sandpaper, each for 1 min.

-Once polished, all the sheets were aged for 5000 cycles, which correspond to 6 months of aging according to Alnafaiy, et al. (12), with a thermocycler (GreatSolutions, Quito, Ecuador).
-One cycle consists of a water bath at 55 °C and 5 °C for 30 s each (17, 22, 23).

-At the same time, 100 conventional resin cylinders (Llis Composite, FGM, Joinville.
-Sta.
-Catarina.
-Brazil) of 3 mm in diameter and 2 mm in height were made using a metal matrix previously designed by the researchers.
-These cylinders will be cemented on the aged Brava Block sheets.

-The AL10 and ALS10 groups were sandblasted with an office sandblaster (Bio Art Jato.
-Sao Paulo.
-Brazil) for 15 s with circular movements, with 50 $\mu$ m particles of AL2O3, (Aluminum oxide sand, Bio Art, Brazil) at a distance of 10mm measured by a piece of wire connected to the nozzle of the blaster.

-Acid etching in the HF10 and HFS10 groups was performed using 9.6 % Hydrofluoric acid (Hydrofluoric Acid, Eufar, Colombia) for 1min.
-Subsequently, the acid was washed with 20 cc of distilled water by means of a syringe, and dried with oil-free air (hair dryer) for 5 s.

-Finally, the AHS group was sandblasted for 7 s and then etched with hydrofluoric acid for 1 min.
-In order to see if this combination of the two methods was better.
+The AL10 and ALS10 groups were treated with a dental office sandblaster (Bio Art Jato®, Sao Paulo, Brazil) for 15 s with circular movements.
+50 $\mu$ m particles of AL22O3 (aluminum oxide sand, Bio Art®, Brazil) were used at a distance of 10 mm and measurements were made with a piece of wire connected to the nozzle of the sandblaster.
+Acid etching in the HF10 and HFS10 groups was performed with 9.6% hydrofluoric acid (Eufar®, Colombia) for 1 min.
+Subsequently, the acid was washed with 20 cm2 of distilled water by means of a syringe and dried with oil-free air (hair dryer) for 5 s.
+Finally, the AHS group was sandblasted for 7 s and then etched with hydrofluoric acid for 1 min, in order to observe whether the combination of both methods gave better results.

-After the mechanical treatment, the HFS10, ALS10 and AHS groups received a chemical surface treatment, which consisted of placing a bonding agent, silane (Ultradent, South Jordan, UTA, USA).
-This was placed with the tip of a microbrush, rubbing actively for 20 s and then allowed to evaporate for 60 s and we dried the excess with cold, oil-free air for 5 s.

-Next, an adhesive with 10 MDP was used.
-Single bond Universal (St Paul, MN, Minnesota, USA), in all groups, rubbed for 20 s and blown with air, without oil contamination, indirectly for 5 s.
-It was then light-cured for 20 s with a halogen light lamp (Guilin Woodpecker Medical Instrument, Guilin: China).
+After mechanical treatment, the HFS10, ALS10, and AHS groups received a chemical surface treatment consisting of the application of a silane bonding agent (Ultradent®, South Jordan, UT, USA).
+The silane was applied with the tip of a microbrush, actively rubbing for 20 s, then allowing it to evaporate for 60 s, and drying the excess with cold, oil-free air for 5 s.
+Then, a 10% MDP Single Bond Universal® adhesive (St Paul, MN, USA) was used in all groups, rubbing for 20 s and blowing with oil-free air indirectly for 5 s.
+It was then light-cured for 20 s with a halogen light lamp (Guilin Woodpecker Medical Instrument®, Guilin, China).

-Finally, each of the Brava Block sheets thus treated was divided in half (left and right).
-A resin cylinder was cemented in each half, using an Allcem resin cement (FGM.
-Joinville, Sta.
-Catarina, Brazil) that was brought to one end of the cylinder by means of the tip of a 0.5 mm diameter periodontal probe.
-Once this procedure was completed, a standard force of 1 N was placed on the other end of the cylinder to simulate the pressure exerted by a clinician.
-Excess cement was removed with the tip of a microbrush, and the test body was polymerized.
+Finally, each of the treated Brava Block sheets was divided into left and right halves.
+A resin cylinder was cemented onto each half using Allcem resin cement (FGM®, Joinville, Sta.
+Catarina, Brazil), which was brought to one end of the cylinder by means of the tip of a 0.5 mm diameter periodontal probe.
+After this procedure, a standard force of 1 N was applied to the other end of the cylinder to simulate the pressure exerted by a clinician.
+Excess cement was removed with the tip of a microbrush, and the test specimen was polymerized.

-The adhesive interface was light-cured with the same light source for 40 s on each side.
-Finally, the test bodies were stored in water at 37 °C for 7 days, after which time the left half was subjected to the shear test in a universal testing machine (Muver/5053, Software Muver Cx Server Lite) at a speed of 1.0 mm/min, once this procedure was finished, the samples of the right half were aged (5000 cycles) before being tested again (Figure 1).
+The adhesive interface was photopolymerized with the same light source for 40 s per side.
+Finally, the test specimens were stored in water at 37 °C for 7 days.
+After this time, the left half was subjected to shear testing on a universal testing machine (Muver/5053®, Muver Cx Server Lite software) at a speed of 1.0 mm/min.
+After this procedure, the right half specimens were subjected to an aging process (5000 cycles) before being tested again (Figure 1).

-FIGURE 1

-Experimental protocol used in the study

-Source: the authors
+FIGURE 1 Experimental Protocol Used in the Study Source: the authors

-The adhesion force results were collected in MPa.
-For this, the formula was used: FA=F/a, where, a= area of the resin cylinder
+The adhesion force results were recorded in MPa.
+The formula FA=F/a was used, where: